 Much has been written about Giant Size X-Men #1, and it deserves all the awards and more.
 Len Wein and Dave Cockrum took a team nobody was reading about, from a title that had been running on reprints for nearly three years, and planted the seeds for the most powerful franchise in comic book history.
 Instead of teenagers populating a school, the team was an international mix of young adults and old veterans who knew how to use their powers but were used to operating alone.
+They introduced Storm (above), Thunderbird, Colossus, and Nightcrawler, reintroduced Wolverine (who had previously appeared in The Hulk), and teamed them up with a few mutants we’d seen a few times before, Banshee and Sunfire.
+Illyana even appeared briefly.

 And the comic world would be forever changed.